Got pain in your thigh, butt, or legs?

 When hamstrings are tight they can hurt your legs, butt, lower back, affect your mobility, even affect your posture.

-Exercising and stretching these muscles are the way to recovery and less problems in the future.
+Exercising and stretching these muscles is the way to recovery and fewer problems in the future.

 What Exercise For Hamstrings

 There is a multitude of exercises and stretches that work to strengthen and lengthen these muscles.
 The ones I’ve listed below are the most popular, and the ones I use to keep my hamstrings relaxed, flexible, and lengthened.

 - Static Stretches

 Here’s some explanation of each technique:

 Until you have developed proper form, become accustomed to the technique, and begin the stretching and building of your muscles – use only a bar without any added weights for this exercise.

 Without proper form and keeping your back straight at all times, deadlifts can injure your back.